picocomputer/picocomputer.github.io/_sources/rfc1.rst.txt

      - Description
    * - $F:00
      - DISPLAY
      - This sets the aspect ratio of your display.
-Use CANVAS to select the resolution the 6502 works with.
+This also resets CANVAS to the console.
         * 0 - VGA (4:3) 640x480
         * 1 - HD (16:9) 640x480 and 1280x720
         * 2 - SXGA (5:4) 1280x1024